retrowars/retrowars-servers/README.md

 #### Using the portable executable .jar file

-You can download the portable executable .jar file from the retrowars project.
+You can download the portable executable .jar file from the retrowars project, or run it using `./gradlew :server:dist` from that project.
 Once downloaded, run it using: `PORT=80 java -jar server.jar` (choosing whatever port you wish).

 Note: Requires Java 8 and will likely not work with later versions due to the way the libgdx library works.